An individual facing prison is much more than their greatest mistake.

 -

-Complete Picture's first 8 videos alone were instrumental in reducing sentences by an aggregate of over 44 years of prison time for the 8 defendants and saved taxpayers over $5 million in incarceration costs.
+Complete Picture's first 14 videos alone were instrumental in reducing sentences by an aggregate of over 79 years of prison time for the14 defendants and helped save taxpayers more than $6 1/2 million in incarceration costs.

 -